-Primary criteria for the awarding of a Pre-Tenure Leave will be:
+Primary criteria for the awarding of a Pre-Tenure Leave involves:

-- the quality of the proposal (Underdeveloped proposals will be returned with developmental feedback.) - the strength of the supervisor/recommender's letter
+- the quality of the proposal (underdeveloped proposals will be returned with developmental feedback) - the strength of the supervisor/recommender's letter

-The Provost will meet with the FDC and the Associate Dean for Scholarly and Creative Work and will consult with the President before making final recommendations to the Board of Trustees in February.
+The Provost will meet with the FDC and the Dean of Curricular and Faculty Development and will consult with the President before making final recommendations to the Board of Trustees in February.

-A 2-3 page written summary of the completed leave program must be sent to fdc@iwu.edu by November 1 (or the first weekday thereafter) of the academic year following the leave.
+Note: A 2-3 page written summary of the completed leave program must be sent to fdc@iwu.edu by November 1 (or the first weekday thereafter) of the academic year following the leave.

-Important Note: Financial arrangements and other details are specified in the Faculty Handbook as well as the below "Academic Leave Compensation and Repayment Expectations".
+Note: Financial arrangements and other details are specified in the Faculty Handbook as well as the below "Academic Leave Compensation and Repayment Expectations".